vhive-serverless/vHive/docs/profiling.md

 ...
 ```

-To study microarchitectural bottlenecks in a more detail, one needs to profile the same
+To study microarchitectural bottlenecks in more detail, one needs to profile the same
 configuration at the lower level.
 For example, if the bottleneck is in the backend at level 1, one should profile level 2
 of the backend category: